cswl/AnLinux-Scripts/README.md

 3. Currently only work for command line, GUI are still in progress, please do not blame developers for this.

-4. Currently only Ubuntu, Debian, Kali are supported, more distro are expected soon.
+4. Currently supported distro:

+   Ubuntu, Debian, Kali, Fedora, Centos, openSUSE Leap, openSUSE Tumberweed

 5. For any suggestion or issue, please open an issue on Github.